paciowg/sample-data/2022-05 HL7 May Connectathon/ConnectathonSampleData/Usage.md

 - PACIO Functional Performance: start from spreadsheets (NOTE: SPLASCH data using the SPLASCH IG uses a different spreadsheet and CSV to FSH pipeline not documented here)
 - PACIO Re-Assessment Timepoints: start from FSH
 - eCQM input data: start from FSH
-- Gravity SDOH Clinical Care: Not included here
+- Gravity SDOH Clinical Care: from JSON
 - MCC Care Plan: start from FSH
 - eLTSS Care Plan: start from FSH
 - PACIO ADI: from JSON